thelastpickle/cassandra-reaper/README.md

 To run Cassandra Reaper you need to simply build a project package using Maven, and then execute the created Java jar file, and give a path to the system configuration file as the first and only argument.
-You can also use the provided *bin/cassandra-reaper* script to run the service.
+You can also use the provided `bin/cassandra-reaper` script to run the service.

-When using database based storage, you must setup a PostgreSQL database yourself and configure Reaper to use it.
+When using database based storage, you must setup a PostgreSQL database yourself and configure Reaper to use it, or use an embedded H2 database (set the appropriate configuration in the yaml file).
 You need to prepare the database using the given schema in:
 *src/main/db/reaper_db.sql*

 When using cassandra based storage, you must setup an Apache Cassandra database yourself and configure